dominickwok/pm-criteria/README.md

 * Is shipping market-leading software that meets business needs
 * Is forecasting product improvements or needs based on KPI scorecard
 * Is an expert on any role within the team
-* Is an authoratative presenter conferences or at other high-visibility situations
+* Is an authoritative presenter at conferences or at other high-visibility situations
 * Is implementing and maintaining a fun, high-performing team environment